 Spanish Potato Salad is full of flavors like smoked paprika and Spanish olives.
 It makes a perfect side dish for a summer BBQ or take on a picnic.
-Your guests will love this twist on a traditional potato salad!
+Your guests will love this twist on a traditional potato salad recipe!

 Spanish Potato Salad

 I don’t generally think of potato salad as a particularly ‘exciting’ dish.
 It’s one of those side salads that you find at a summer BBQ sitting among the macaroni and 7-layer salads.
-We scoop a spoonful of it onto our plate as we make our way down the buffet line while we wait for the really exciting dishes like ribs, burgers, and steak.
+We scoop a spoonful of it onto our plate as we make our way down the buffet line pilling on Spanish side dishes for ribs, burgers, and steak.

-The cornerstone of any good potato salad, including our Spanish Potato Salad, is of course, potatoes.
+The cornerstone of any good potato salad, including our Spanish Potato Salad, is, of course, potatoes.
 I find that that best potato variety for this sort of dish is the red potato.
-Admittedly, I am partial to red potatoes in general because I love the flavor but red potatoes don’t get mushy when they’re boiled so they stand up to the mayo dressing that gets added to the Spanish Potato Salad down the line.
+Admittedly, I am partial to red potato salad in general because I love the flavor but red potatoes don’t get mushy when they’re boiled so they stand up to the Spanish salad dressing that gets added to the Easy Potato Salad down the line.

 I know everyone has a different opinion when it comes to peeling potatoes and I’m in the ‘don’t peel them‘ camp.
 Potato skins provide extra flavor, texture, and peeling them makes for more work.

 - To make the potatoes for Spanish Potato Salad, wash and scrub 8 medium red potatoes really well.
 Feel free to cut off any damaged or discolored areas in the skins.

 - Dice the potatoes into a uniform size.
 The smaller the dice the faster the potatoes will cook.

 - Place the diced potatoes in a large pot and add cold water (make sure the water is 1-2 inches above the potatoes).